 Chlorine is left to be dissolved in water and until the smell of chlorine is not detected in the water, then will be distributed to the community to be used.

-There are water treatment facility that doesn’t just ends with the chlorination process.
-Some uses chemicals to filter and purify water to make sure that the pathogenic bacteria and viruses are totally removed from drinking water, and some water treatment plants uses ultra Violet radiation to kill pathogenic bacteria and viruses.
+There is a water treatment facility that doesn’t just ends with the chlorination process.
+Some use chemicals to filter and purify water to make sure that the pathogenic bacteria and viruses are totally removed from drinking water, and some water treatment plants use ultra Violet radiation to kill pathogenic bacteria and viruses.

 With the use of chemicals, it acts as reagents to remove pathogenic microorganisms.